AlGol86/controller_for_some_oven/README.md

 # controller_for_some_oven
-## This device consists of several derails:
+## This device consists of several details:
 * MCU stm8s103f3p
 * Encoder with embedded button
 * OLED display 128*32 (I2C interface)